mi544/coding-exercise/README.md

 You can optionally pass in the `PORT` as an environment variable depending on the system.

-The app is currently deployed to an EC2 AWS Instance.
+The app is currently deployed to an EC2 AWS Instance with PM2 and Nginx serving as a reverse proxy, with both Nginx and PM2 being initialized on the startup to ensure consistent uptime.

 ## Usage